Timeline of the COVID-19 pandemic in Japan: March 2020

 On 1 March, Hyogo Prefecture confirmed its first case of COVID-19.
-Ehime Prefecture reported its first case on 2 March, followed by Oita Prefecture on 3 March, Yamaguchi Prefecture and Miyazaki Prefecture on 4 March, Shiga Prefecture on 5 March, Akita Prefecture and Yamanashi Prefecture on 6 March, and Hiroshima Prefecture, and Gunma Prefecture on 7 March.
+Ehime Prefecture reported its first case on 2 March, followed by Oita Prefecture on 3 March; Yamaguchi Prefecture and Miyazaki Prefecture on 4 March; Shiga Prefecture on 5 March; Akita Prefecture and Yamanashi Prefecture on 6 March; and Hiroshima Prefecture and Gunma Prefecture on 7 March.

 On 2 March, schools were closed in almost all prefectures.
-Expanded rules for governmental paid leave for workers was announced.
+Expanded rules for governmental paid leave for workers were announced.

 On 5 March, Japan announced quarantine restrictions for all visitors arriving from China and South Korea.
 On 6 March, the South Korean government protested the restrictions by suspending visas for all Japanese citizens travelling to South Korea.

 On 10 March, Japan officially classed the coronavirus outbreak as a national emergency.
 The government announced a 1 trillion yen ($9.6 billion) emergency package for businesses, including zero-interest loans for small and midsize companies and subsidies for freelance workers.
-Prime Minister Shinzo Abe asked that large events be cancelled or postponed so that measures for containing the virus could be evaluated.
+Prime Minister Abe asked that large events be cancelled or postponed so that measures for containing the virus could be evaluated.

 On 12 March, Japan reported 4 deaths from COVID-19.

 On 13 March, Saga Prefecture confirmed its first case of COVID-19.
 Nagasaki Prefecture reported its first case on 14 March, followed by Ibaraki Prefecture and Kagawa Prefecture on 17 March, and Fukui Prefecture on 18 March.

-On 16 March, the Japanese government announced it would expand entry restrictions to all foreign citizens arriving from four additional countries.
-The restrictions applied to three areas in Spain (including Madrid), four areas in Italy (including the northern region of Liguria), Switzerland's Ticino region, and all of Iceland.
+On 16 March, the Japanese government announced it would expand entry restrictions to all foreign citizens of three areas in Spain, four areas in Italy, the Ticino region of Switzerland, and all of Iceland.

-On 19 March, the governors of Osaka and Hyogo prefectures asked residents to avoid nonessential travel between the two neighbouring prefectures over the three-day weekend starting on 20 March to contain the spread of the coronavirus.
+On 19 March, the governors of Osaka and Hyogo prefectures asked residents to avoid nonessential travel between the two neighbouring prefectures over the three-day weekend starting on 20 March.
 The three-week state of emergency in Hokkaido was lifted on that same day.

-On 22 March, Okayama Prefecture confirmed its first case of COVID-19 and requested its residents to refrain from visiting the neighboring prefectures of Hyogo and Osaka.
+On 22 March, Okayama Prefecture confirmed its first case of COVID-19 and asked its residents to refrain from visiting the neighboring prefectures of Hyogo and Osaka.
 Aomori Prefecture reported its first case on 23 March, followed by Gifu Prefecture on 26 March.

-On 23 March, Tokyo governor Yuriko Koike warned residents that a lockdown might be the only way against the disease if infections were to surge in Tokyo as she urged people to cooperate with government countermeasures.
+On 23 March, Tokyo governor Yuriko Koike warned residents that a lockdown might be imposed if infections increased in Tokyo.

 On 24 March, the International Olympic Committee (IOC) and Tokyo Organising Committee of the Olympic and Paralympic Games announced a one-year postponement of the 2020 Summer Olympics.